Code of practice 1 - Handling of personal data

 - a derogation or exemption applies such as the transfer is required for the performance of a contract between a data subject and a data controller, or for taking steps at the request of a data subject with a view to entering into such a contract, or where specific and informed consent of the data subject has been obtained for effecting such a transfer.

-Where staff contemplate transferring personal data outside the EEA, they should discuss the proposal with the Data Protection Officer to establish if there is a lawful basis for such transfer.
+1.25.2 Where staff contemplate transferring personal data outside the UK/EEA, they should discuss the proposal with the relevant contract team, Faculty IG lead or Data Protection Office to establish if there is a lawful mechanism for such a transfer.

-3.16.2 Posting personal data to the World Wide Web constitutes transfer of data worldwide.
-A third party accessing College-owned personal data from outside the EEA would also constitute a transfer of data outside the EEA.
-Using a cloud services provider with servers outside the EEA would also constitute a transfer of data outside the EEA.
-However, if data is only in transit through a non-EEA country (and is not accessible) this will not constitute a transfer outside the EEA.
+1.25.3 Posting personal data to the World Wide Web constitutes transfer of data worldwide.
+A third party accessing College-owned personal data from outside the UK/EEA would also constitute a transfer of data outside the UK/EEA.
+Using a cloud services provider with servers outside the UK/EEA would also constitute a transfer of data outside the UK/EEA.
+However, if data is only in transit through a non-UK/EEA country (and is not accessible) this will not constitute a transfer outside the UK/EEA.

-3.16.3 Subject to taking appropriate security measures, as set out in 3.17 below, personal data may be transferred to countries in the European Economic Area (EEA) without further restriction.
+1.25.4 Subject to taking appropriate security measures, as set out in 3.22 below, personal data may be transferred to and from countries in the European Economic Area (EEA) without further restriction.

 Appendix - checklist for processing of personal data